Your guide to average salaries in Germany

 What is the average salary in Germany?

-According to The Federal Statistical Office(FSO), a monthly gross average salary for a full-time employee in Germany was €4,323 in April 2023.
-That means that the average net salary Germans bring home is about €3,110 monthly.
-The average annual gross salary then is €49,260, according to the FSO.
+According to The Federal Statistical Office(FSO), the gross monthly average salary for a full-time employee in Germany was €4,323 in April 2023, (€3,110 net per month).
+This makes the average annual gross salary €49,260, according to the FSO.

-The net salary is your salary after tax and any social contributions, and it's the best indicator of how much you're really earning.
-The average net annual salary in Germany, according to FSO, is €32,141.
+Since the net salary is your salary after tax and any social contributions, it's the best indicator of how much you're really earning.
+The average salary in Germany after tax is €32,141 annually, according to FSO.
 The average annual net salary, according to StepStone, is €32,673, while the median net salary is €29,120.

 You can use this tool to easily calculate your net salary.